ruibing-jin/ruibing-jin.github.io/index.md

 ---

 ## About Me
-I am currently a Scientist at Institute for Infocomm Research (I2R), Agency for Science, Technology and Research (ASTAR), Singapore.
-Previously, I obtained my Bachelor’s Degree from University of Electronic Science and Technology of China (UESTC).
+I am currently a Lead Data Scientist and lead an algorithm middle platform team in TikTok.
+Before that, I was a Scientist at Institute for Infocomm Research (I2R), Agency for Science, Technology and Research (ASTAR), Singapore.
+I obtained my Bachelor’s Degree from University of Electronic Science and Technology of China (UESTC).
 After that, I obtained my Master and Ph.D degree from Nanyang Technological University (NTU), Singapore, respectively, under the supervision of Prof. Wang Jianliang, Prof. Wen Changyun and Prof. Lin Guosheng.
 I also cooperated with Prof. Yuan Junsong.

 ## Research Interests
-My research interests include computer vision, machine learning, time series and federated learning.
+My research interests include multimodal large model, AIGC, computer vision, machine learning, time series and federated learning.

 ## Awards
 - **A*STAR Research Highlights**, Agency for Science, Technology and Research \[[Link](https://research.a-star.edu.sg/articles/highlights/seamless-operations-with-machine-health-checks/)\]